AFUtik/a-Simulation-of-Planets/README.md

 to zoom you need spin mouse wheel

-If you want change limit of allowed objects just change the variable
+If you want change limit of allowed lines just change the variable

 ![image](https://user-images.githubusercontent.com/105744368/215286620-a47a8757-0151-4cfa-827c-cd28686936b0.png)